 The Legacy of the Boeing 707

-In the 1960s, it dominated passenger air transport and remained prevalent in international, transcontinental, and transatlantic routes, as well as in freight and military applications through the 1970s.
+In the 1960s, it dominated passenger air transport and remained prevalent in international, transcontinental, and transatlantic routes and in freight and military applications through the 1970s.

-The first successor, in 1963, was the three-engine Boeing 727; the four-engine 747, launched in 1969, was perhaps the most innovative concept in modern aviation; and the new Boeing addition, the revolutionary 787 Dreamliner, launched in 2011, was the first aircraft to be made of composites of carbon fiber, capable of flying more than 17 hours on routes.
+The first successor, in 1963, was the three-engine Boeing 727.
+The four-engine 747, launched in 1969, was perhaps the most innovative concept in modern aviation.
+Meanwhile, Boeing’s newest addition, the revolutionary 787 Dreamliner, launched in 2011, was the first aircraft made of carbon fibre composites, capable of flying more than 17 hours on routes.